th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/_index.md

 By using **check1** you will be able to:

-- Identify message(s) from the system related to your order message.
+- identify the message(s) from the system related to your order message;

 - Identify missing or extra messages by the system.